Playground Mittens

 Switch to stockinette stitch and increase one stitch in the first round for 33 stitches.

-Thumb gusset increase round: K to first M, sl m, M1L, K to second m, M1R, sl M, knit to end.
+Then, knit gusset increase round as follows: K to first M, sl m, M1L, K to second m, M1R, sl M, knit to end.

 On next round, place gusset stitches on waste yarn, remove markers, and CO1 stitch over gap using backward loop method, and place marker to mark the beginning of the round.
 33 stitches total

-K2, K 12 flap stitches from holder over bound-off sts, K to end of round.
+K2, then K12 flap stitches from the set-aside dpn over bound-off sts, K to end of round.

 Decrease for top of mitten as follows: